microsoft/microcode/docs/robot.md

 ## Add your robot

 The source of the robot firmware are at [https://github.com/microsoft/microcode/tree/main/robot](https://github.com/microsoft/microcode/tree/main/robot).
 We accept pull request to add new robots.

+### Hardware requirements

+The firmware is designed for popular rover robots found in the micro:bit ecosystem (and more can be added):

+-   2 motors that can be forward, backward, left, right turns.
+Precise detection of distance is **not** needed.
+-   a line sensor that can detect black and white lines
+-   a distance sensor, typically an ultrasonic sensor

+The following features are found often but are optional:

+-   RGB LEDs
+-   Buzzer
+-   Programmable LED strip

+### Contributing

+To add a new robot to the list, prepare a pull request with:

+-   a new class extending `Robot` and configuring the hardware (see other robots)
+-   a global field instance instantiating the robot (see other robots)
+-   a URL in the jsdocs of the class pointing to the robot homepage
+-   add `main{company}{productname}.ts` file that starts the robot
+-   add `pxt-{company}{productname}.ts` file that overrides the test files to load `main{company}{productname}.ts`
+-   add image under `docs/static/images`
+-   add entry in `docs/robot.md` with the image and link to the documentation

+Make sure to test and tune the configuration options in the robot class for your particular chassis/motor/line detectors.
+You may want to tweak some of the constants in the robot class to optimize the behavior of the robot.